icambron/twix.js/index.markdown

 This doesn't affect ranges that span multiple days; they still show the dates.

-If you combine an all-day event with `showDate:false`, you get this:
+If you combine an all-day range with `showDate:false`, you get this:

 ```js
 moment("1/25/2012").twix("1/25/2012", true).format({showDate: false}); //=> All day